Adverum Biotechnologies Inc. (ADVM) Review – Making Smarter Decisions

 The top institutional shareholder in the company is RA Capital Management, L.P. with over 9.5 million shares valued at $103.01 million.
 The investor’s holdings represent 9.70% of the ADVM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Avoro Capital Advisors LLC with 8.0 million shares valued at $86.72 million to account for 8.17% of the shares outstanding.
 The other top investors are RTW Investments LP which holds 7.23 million shares representing 7.38% and valued at over $78.34 million, while Blackrock Inc. holds 7.19% of the shares totaling 7.04 million with a market value of $76.34 million.

-Adverum Biotechnologies Inc. (NASDAQ: ADVM) is -14.94% lower on its value in year-to-date trading and has touched a low of $8.58 and a high of $26.98 in the current 52-week trading range.
+Adverum Biotechnologies Inc. (NASDAQ: ADVM) is -9.04% lower on its value in year-to-date trading and has touched a low of $8.58 and a high of $26.98 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ADVM stock was last observed hovering at around $8.92 in the last trading session, with the day’s gains setting it 0.3% off its average median price target of $28.00 for the next 12 months.
-It is also 69.27% off the consensus price target high of $30.00 offered by 11 analysts, but current levels are 23.17% higher than the price target low of $12.00 for the same period.
+The ADVM stock was last observed hovering at around $9.96 in the last trading session, with the day’s loss setting it -0.1% off its average median price target of $28.00 for the next 12 months.
+It is also 67.13% off the consensus price target high of $30.00 offered by analysts, but current levels are 17.83% higher than the price target low of $12.00 for the same period.

 Adverum Biotechnologies Inc. (ADVM) Analyst Forecasts